aarti27/google-homepage/README.md

-Built a simple page similar to Google-homepage usig HTML5,CSS3.
+Built a simple page similar to Google-homepage using HTML5,CSS3.